thewtex/thesis/introduction/background_and_significance.rst

 The stress concentration factor, :texmath:`K`, is the maximum stress caused by the disturbance in uniformity, :texmath:`\sigma_{max}`, divided by the reference stress, :texmath:`\sigma_{avg}`.
-This concept is relevant not only to industrial materials such as metals and ceramics, but biological tissues.
+This concept is relevant not only to industrial materials such as metals and ceramics, but biological tissues including plaque [Meairs1999]_.

 Plaque characterization with other methods and imaging modalities